PojavLauncherTeam/PojavLauncher_iOS/README.md

    * The rootless variants serve the same purpose, but only work with Procursus jailbreaks and iOS 15 (see our website for more information).

 ## Known issues
-* Minecraft 1.12.2 and below are very buggy: you can't type text, random crashes, etc...
-* When using certain versions, the camera may jump to a random position when you start to touch the screen.
 * Some Forge versions may fail with `java.lang.reflect.InvocationTargetException`.
 * The game will be prone to JetsamEvents.

-## Work in progress
-* Custom controls

 ## Contributors
 PojavLauncher is amazing, and surprisingly stable, and it wouldn't be this way without the following people that helped and contribute to the project!